spring1843/go-dsa/strings/README.md

 Strings have the same complexity as [arrays](../array/) and slices in Go.

-The Go standard library includes a [regular expressions](https://golang.org/pkg/regexp/) package that, unlike most other languages, comes with a guarantee to run in O(n) time.
+The Go standard library includes a [regular expressions](https://golang.org/pkg/regexp/) package that, unlike most other languages, guaranteed to run in O(n) time.

 ## Application

-Strings are used to store words, characters, sentences, etc.
+Strings store words, characters, sentences, etc.

 ## Rehearsal